 Lens Release Button: Same as above.

 Diopter Dial: Wait, what?
 You mean I don’t have to buy a separate diopter corrective lens?
-This dial feels about the same as diopter dial before it.
+This dial feels about the same as diopter dials before it.
 I’m just pleased it’s there.
 Really pleased.
 There was something nice about having the potential to even correct for astigmatisms with the screw-in varity of diopter, but it’s a bit of a pain.

 Fuji promises even faster autofocus speeds, thanks to their “X Processor Pro image processing engine.”
 Quite a mouthful.
 Details on exactly what is giving us the performance gains have been scarce so far, but I’ll endeavour to extract as much info on it as possible.